Types of Manufacturing Processes – A Comprehensive Guide

 To provide customers with products that are tailored to fit their specific needs, ETO companies need to remain more flexible in their processes than those using the MTO, ATO, or CTO models.
 Building fully customized solutions requires more adaptability both in material sourcing as well as in production techniques.

-Another thing that distinguishes discrete manufacturing from process manufacturing is the fact that in discrete manufacturing, parts in a product can still be distinguished from one another, and products can be disassembled, broken back down to individual components.
+Another thing that distinguishes discrete manufacturing from process manufacturing is the fact that in discrete manufacturing, parts in a product can still be distinguished from one another, and products can be disassembled, and broken back down to individual components.
 While in process manufacturing this is not possible, the ingredients become mixed and cannot be separated anymore.

 Process production can be divided into two types: